A photographic portrait of Daniel Sandler

 Experience

-Prior to joining EY Law as a partner, Daniel was a professor at the Faculty of Law, The University of Western Ontario, where he taught tax law since 1995.
+Prior to joining EY Law as a partner, Daniel was a professor at the Faculty of Law, The University of Western Ontario, where he taught tax law from 1995 to 2010.

 Daniel has served as a consultant to the OECD, the Auditor-General of Canada, and the Technical Committee on Business Taxation.
 He has written several books and numerous articles and spoken worldwide on various aspects of tax law and policy.